Wayne Gretzky Stats: Top 10 Most Unbreakable Records

 The fact that players like Messier and Jagr, one already in the Hall of Fame and the other a first ballot Hall of Famer, who have had long and productive careers and are well short of this record is mind boggling.

-To put the number in perspective, a player would need to average just under 143 points per year for 20 years to break Gretzky’s mark.
+To put the Gretzky stats in perspective, a player would need to average just under 143 points per year for 20 years to break his mark.

 3. Three Consecutive 200-point Seasons